RupeshKumar4511/DBMS-SQL-Queries-/README.md

 **(2) Partial Participation :** Partial participation allows entities of an entity type to optionally participate in a relationship set.
 It is represented by single line while showing the relationship.

-**Partial Key** There is atleast an attribute in the weak attrubute which acts as a primary key which is called Partial key.
+**Partial Key** There is atleast an attribute in the weak entity which acts as a primary key which is called Partial key.
 It is represented by dashed line in the oval .

 <br>